FlowFuse/website/src/blog/2024/09/node-red-version-control-with-snapshots.md

 - **Flows**: The flow, including all nodes and config nodes of your Node-RED flows.
 - **Credentials**: Any sensitive information used within flows using config nodes.
 - **Environment Variables**: Environment variables you have used or defined within that Node-RED instance.
-- **NPM Packages**: The npm packages you have installed, including custom nodes and Node.js packages.
+- **Packages**: The packages you have installed, including 3rd party contribution nodes and Node.js packages.
 - **Runtime Settings**: The configurations that govern the behavior of your Node-RED runtime.

 With snapshots in [FlowFuse](/), you can focus on developing your projects while having the confidence that your work is protected.